opendoor/pggen/README.md

 been mentioned in this document, but the most complete source of documentation on is the comments in [`gen/internal/config/config.go`](gen/internal/config/config.go).
 An example file can be found at [`cmd/pggen/test/models/pggen.toml`](cmd/pggen/test/models/pggen.toml).

+# Stability

+So long as `pggen` is an Opendoor internal project `pggen` may make breaking changes at any time provided that the `pggen` maintainers update all callsites within our internal codebase to use the new API.
+When/if `pggen` is publicly released, it will follow semver.

+The minimum supported go language version of pggen is 1.11. `pggen` will not consider an msgv bump breaking for the purposes of semver, but it will only bump the msgv for a good reason (such as that language version reaching end of life or a very significant language feature).
+The msgv version will never accidentally change, and if a previously supported go version breaks without some indication that it was intentional, you should file a bug report.